About The COVID-19 Policy Update

 About John

-John’s experience spans government, philanthropy, and venture capital, focusing on a wide variety of issues such as innovation policy, immigration, education, and the future of work.
+John’s experience spans government, philanthropy, and venture capital, focusing on a wide variety of issues such as innovation policy, AI, immigration, education, and the future of work.
 He currently serves as a fellow at the Chan Zuckerberg Initiative and a non-resident senior fellow at the American Enterprise Institute, in addition to advising numerous philanthropies and venture investors.

 As a domestic policy advisor in the White House, John coordinated the Bush Administration's efforts during the credit crisis to stabilize $200 billion in student loans and served as a negotiator for the reauthorization of the Trade Adjustment Assistance program.
 As Deputy Policy Director to the U.S. Secretary of Commerce, he contributed to the development of the first National Pandemic Strategy and the President's package of immigration reforms.